Coping Techniques For Anxiety, Panic Attacks, PTSD, Etc…

 This is only a list of some things to try.
 If none of these work for you try searching for different coping techniques.
 What works for one person might not work for someone else, and what works for you one day might also not work for you the next.

 Coping techniques are something that needs to be practiced regularly and not just in the moment.
-The more you practice them the more effect they are when you need them the most.
+The more you practice them the more effective they are when you need them the most.

 If you have any techniques that you personally use that are not listed on her please leave them in the comments sections to help out other peoples when they are in need.